africacyu/africacyu.github.io/README.md

 <a href="https://t.me/africacy">@africacy</a> / <a href="mailto:africacyu@gmail.com">africacyu@gmail.com
 </a>
 <br>
-# 玩转Telegram / Make the most of Telegram

 【Notice / Attention】
 ❗️Please comply with local laws and regulations.
 Users in mainland China are strictly prohibited from using this service.
 All legal issues arising are unrelated to this project.❗️